Wilmington News: Week of Sept. 16, 2020

 Special to The Caledonia Argus

-A much-needed rainfall the morning of August 31, amounted to 1.2 inches in the rain gauge at the Gary Buxengard farm.
+Aimee Sanness and family provided treats for the September birthday fellowship following the worship service at Wilmington Church on Sunday.

-Please note - the annual meatball dinner that was scheduled for October 4 at Wilmington Lutheran Church, has been CANCELLED due to the COVID situation.
+Sun., Sept.
+20 – 9:30 a.m.
+Worship.
+Weather permitting, the service will be held on the church lawn.
+Bring a lawn chair.
+Rain location, inside the church.

-Looking ahead – Tuesday, Sept.
+Tues., Sept.
 22 – Wilmington W-ELCA Do Day and business meeting at the church.
-Mission work of the ladies continues, especially in light of the Aug.
-4 Beirut, Lebanon explosion that destroyed three 40-foot shipping containers of Lutheran World Relief mission items, which were stored in the port.
+Mission work of the ladies continues, especially in light of the August 4th Beirut, Lebanon explosion that destroyed three 40-foot shipping containers of Lutheran World Relief mission items, which were stored in the port.

 These containers held more than 22,000 Mission Quilts, 100 cartons of School Kits, 300 cartons of Personal Care Kits and 125 cartons of Baby Care Kits that were ready for distribution to more than 24,000 people.